Chesterton Academy

 Chesterton Academy is a private, co-ed, Catholic secondary school in Hopkins, Minnesota, United States.
 It is located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis.

-Launched in the fall of 2008 by Dale Ahlquist and Tom Bengtson, the school is centered on G. K. Chesterton’s ideas of integrated learning.
-It offers summer school programs, options for home-schooled students, and adult enrichment classes.
+Launched in the fall of 2008 by Dale Ahlquist and Tom Bengtson, the school is centered on G. K. Chesterton's ideas of integrated learning.
+In addition to its classical curriculum, it offers summer school programs, options for home-schooled students, and adult enrichment classes.

 Chesterton Academy has been recognized as one of the "Top 50 Catholic High Schools for excellence in Catholic identity, academics and civics education" by the Cardinal Newman Society.

-Chesterton Academy has several campuses around the United States.
-Besides Hopkins, there is one in Saint Paul, Omaha, Chicago, Milwaukee, and Buffalo, New York.
-There is also a campus in Italy, whose students have sometimes visited the Edina campus.
-Chesterton Academy also sometimes receives foreign exchange students.
+The Chesterton Schools Network, a network of similarly minded schools using the Chesterton Academy name and method of education grew from the original school.
+As of 2024, there are 59 Chesterton Academies in 25 states and four countries.